dxatscale/sfpowerscripts/README.md

 We recommend using the sfpowerscripts docker image to avoid breakages in your CICD pipelines due to updates in sfpowerscripts or any of its dependencies such as the SFDX CLI.

+#### Build Instructions
+To build sfpowerscripts execute the following on the commandline:
+1. npm i -g lerna
+2. Navigate to the root directory of sfpowerscripts
+3. lerna bootstrap
+4. lerna run build

 #### Maintainers

 List of Maintainers are available in the [link](https://dxatscale.gitbook.io/sfpowerscripts/maintainers)